-- Clothing or accessories advertising alcoholic beverages, drugs, tobacco, or weapons; - Clothing, hats, hairstyles or accessories containing inappropriate language, messages or designs; - Sun dresses, tank tops, tube tops, halter tops, see-through shirts, fishnet or mesh material shirts, crop-tops, and blouses with open backs; - Shirts, tops, blouses, or sweaters which show cleavage; - Bare midriffs all shirts, blouses, etc. must cover the top of pants, slacks, shorts, etc., whether standing or sitting; - Pants, shorts, skirts, etc. with writing on the buttock area, as well as lace-up legs; - Any clothing item that is too tight or loose; - Any clothing item that is too short (shorts, skirts, and dresses should be no more than 3 inches above the top of the knee when standing); - Any clothing item that shows a student's undergarments; - Baggy or sagging pants; - Heeled and/or high platform shoes (unsafe and inappropriate on normal school days or events); - Combs, picks, hairnets, scarves, bandanas, headbands, hair rollers, etc.; - Bandanas (colored or white) at any time or on any part of the body; - Hats, caps, stocking caps, dew rags, etc., except on special designated "Hat Days"; - Extreme colored or dyed hair that causes a disruption to the instructional process in the classroom.
+- Clothing or accessories advertising alcoholic beverages, drugs, tobacco, or weapons; - Clothing, hats, hairstyles or accessories containing inappropriate language, messages or designs including sexual orientation or preferences, politics, etc.;

+- Sun dresses, tank tops, tube tops, halter tops, off-the-shoulder blouses, one-shoulder blouses, see-through shirts, fishnet or mesh material shirts, crop-tops, and blouses with open backs; - Shirts, tops, blouses, or sweaters which show cleavage; - Bare midriffs all shirts, blouses, etc. must cover the top of pants, slacks, shorts, etc., whether standing or sitting; - Pants, shorts, skirts, etc. with writing on the buttock area, as well as lace-up legs; - Any clothing item that is too tight or loose; - Any clothing item that is too short (shorts, skirts, and dresses should be no more than 3 inches above the top of the knee when standing); - Any clothing item that shows a student's undergarments; - Baggy or sagging pants; - Bike shorts or yoga pants; - Heeled and/or high platform shoes (unsafe and inappropriate on normal school days or events); - Combs, picks, hairnets, scarves, bandanas, headbands, hair rollers, etc.; - Bandanas (colored or white) at any time or on any part of the body; - Hats, caps, stocking caps, dew rags, etc., except on special designated "Hat Days"; - Extreme colored or dyed hair that causes a disruption to the instructional process in the classroom.